rizkiokt/rizkiokt/README.md

 ---

-Feel free to reach out if you're interested in collaborating on projects at the intersection of nuclear engineering and artificial intelligence!
+Feel free to reach out if you're interested in collaborating on projects!